melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.markdown

 console.log( num );   // undefined
 ~~~

-There is no hoisting for let and const because of the **temporal dead zone**. <-- WHAT IS THIS?
+Since there is no hoisting for let, the example above, num is undefined.

 ~~~ javascript
 if ( true ) {